4.30 Normalcy for Children and Youth in Out of Home Care

 5. Makes caregivers aware of youth’s rights by informing caregivers of the following requirements:

-2. Youth age fourteen (14) and older are included in case planning and in identification of advisors/advocates;4
+2. Youth age fourteen (14) and older are included in case planning and in the identification of advisors/advocates;4

 The R&C worker: